kmitsolution/AKS/04_AKS_CM_Secrets/01_SecretsAKS.md

 ## Assigns Permissions
 To grant your identity permissions that enable it to read your key vault and view its contents, run the following commands:
 ```
-Azure Conosole Goto KeyVault --> aksdemocluster-kv321 --> Add Access Policies --> Give permission to VMSS principal id(The one which is created in a step above)
+Azure Conosole Goto KeyVault --> aksdemocluster-kv321 --> Add Access Policies --> Give permission to VMSS principal id(The one which is created in a step above) or Infrastructure Group get azurekeyvaultsecretsprovider-akscluster
 # set policy to access secrets in your key vault
 az keyvault set-policy -n <keyvault-name> — secret-permissions get — spn <identity-principal-id>
 ```